 • 1/ Start by peeling the cucumbers and washing the tomatoes.

-• 3/ Add the olive oil, vinegar or lemon juice, salt and pepper.
-The olive oil will emulsify everything well.
+• 3/ Add the olive oil, vinegar or lemon juice, salt, and pepper.
+The olive oil will emulsify everything nicely.

-• Chill your gazpacho for 1 hour to make it even more refreshing.
+• Chill your gazpacho for 1 hour in the fridge to make it even more refreshing.

-• Serve very cold in bowls, glasses or verrines and enjoy!
+• Serve very cold in bowls, glasses, or shot glasses and enjoy!

-• You can also garnish with a basil or mint leaf and some ice cubes.
+• You can also garnish with a basil or mint leaf and a few ice cubes.

 N.B.: There are other delicious cold soups, variations of gazpacho.
 Like salmorejo, also popular in Andalusia, which comes from the beautiful city of Cordoba.
-This blended tomato soup is garnished with bread, egg and cured ham, making it a thicker version than traditional gazpacho.
-There is also green gazpacho, made with courgette, onion, stock and fresh cheese.
-And finally, ajo blanco is another refreshing summer soup to enjoy without moderation during hot weather, made mainly with garlic, almonds and olive oil.
+This blended tomato soup is garnished with bread, egg, and cured ham, making it thicker than traditional gazpacho.
+There’s also green gazpacho, made with courgette, onion, broth, and fresh cheese.
+And finally, ajo blanco is another refreshing summer soup to enjoy without moderation during hot weather, made primarily with garlic, almonds, and olive oil.

 To go further: